shenlin192/My-little-technique/Frontend standard.md

   - avoid common mistakes

 If you know what you are doing exactly, ignore all the standards listed here.

 Feel free to modify or add more rules into the standard.

+This documentation is the standard of coding.
+Remember to read How Wen's UNIVERS GRAPHIQUE, it's our standard of design.

 ## HTML